 As an Amazon Associate, Modded gets commissions for purchases made through links in this post.

-1. Read Non-Fiction
+1. Read Nonfiction

-• Improves your reading comprehension level
+- Improve your reading comprehension level.

-• Stimulates your critical thinking abilities
+- Stimulate your critical thinking abilities.

 2. Start a Journal